 Are Home Security Systems Worth It?

-As a new homeowner, you’ve likely been told by everyone you know that a home security system is an essential purchase.
+You’ve likely been told by everyone you know that a home security system is an essential purchase.
 With a line of defense against seasonal porch pirates and would-be burglars, home security systems advertise the ability to protect you from the worst-case scenarios.

 But is it worth it to invest in a system?
 Let’s consider the benefits and drawbacks of using a home security system.
 Read on and take some time to consider these home security points when making your final decision.